Surgery Overview

 What procedures are used to treat abscesses?

 Abscesses are complications of IBD in which areas of the digestive tract become infected and pus collects.9 Abscesses need to be surgically drained of the pus in order to treat the infection.
 This can be done with open surgery, or with a laparoscopic procedure called percutaneous abscess drainage (PAD).
-During PAD, a small tube called a catheter is inserted into the abscessed area to allow the pus to drain gradually, usually over a period of 7-10 days.
+During PAD, a small tube called a catheter is inserted into the abscessed area to allow the pus to drain gradually, usually over a period of 7 to 10 days.
 When the abscess is fully drained, the catheter is removed.